zenithexe/disappearing-tictactoe/README.md

 # multiplayer-tictactoe
-It is a multiplayer disappearing Tic-tac-toe game.
+It is a multiplayer disappearing Tic-tac-toe game built using websocket.
+(development in progress)